5 Amazing Health Benefits of Himalayan Salt Lamps

 1. Do salt lamps really help with asthma?

-Many people have asked themselves if salt lamps are legitimate when they first hear about it, read our unbiased article "do salt lamps really work" and decide for yourself.
+Before we continue, if you're still asking yourself whether salt lamps are just a hoax, we suggest you read our unbiased article "do salt lamps really work" and decide for yourself.

 Himalayan salt is "hygroscopic" meaning that it draws and "suck's in" moisture from the air.
 So how is this good for Asthma?
 Can you use salt lamps for Asthma?